-Any actual or attempted unauthorized or forceful entry into any University facility or building is prohibited.
+Any unauthorized or forceful entry, whether actual or attempted, into any university facility or building is prohibited.

 7. Lawful Orders

 Failure to disperse or to leave, disrupting or obstructing a University building or facility, room or other premise, or to cease the use of loudspeakers, amplifiers, or other forms of noise after being given notice or a lawful order to do so by a duly authorized agent or administrative officer of the institution, is prohibited.